Frequently Asked Questions

 If we both agree we’re a good match, we’ll schedule your intake session to begin our work together.
 You will need time between your consultation and intake session to sign in to the Client Portal and to complete the required forms.

-What is intentional psychotherapy?
+What is INTENTIONAL psychotherapy?

 Intentional psychotherapy is a focused, personalized approach to therapy that goes beyond symptom relief.
 It’s about understanding patterns, deepening self-awareness, and creating meaningful change through practicing new choices in your life.